mautrix/docs/bridges/python/setup/index.md

      `pip install --upgrade git+https://github.com/mautrix/$bridge.git#egg=mautrix-$bridge[all]`.
 3. Copy `example-config.yaml` to `config.yaml`.
 4. Update the config to your liking.
-You'll at least need to change the homeserver settings and permissions.
+You'll at least need to change the homeserver settings, database address, and bridge permissions.
 If you miss something that's required, the bridge will refuse to start and tell you what's missing.
 5. Generate the appservice registration with `python -m mautrix_$bridge -g`.
    You can use the `-c` and `-r` flags to change the location of the config and registration files.
 They default to `config.yaml` and `registration.yaml`